P4uline/rudder/contributing/webapp.md

 #### Testing rudder api

 - setup the environment with the right rudder version
+- use an API token, there are two ways to get a token
-- create some api token in rudder webapp : Users & accesses > API accounts > Create and account
+  - you can create some api token in rudder webapp : Users & accesses > API accounts > Create and account and copy the token create to the clipboard, save it somewhere
+  - you can use a system token with full admin access, there is dedicated cURL header file : -H @/var/rudder/run/api-token-header
-- copy the token create to the clipboard, save it somewhere and put it in the curl command as a header `-H 'X-API-Token:<some-token>'`
+- put the token in the curl command as a header `-H 'X-API-Token:<some-token>'`
 - install the required plugin in rudder webapp, setup the license if necessary
 - execute some `curl` command